ernsheong/jonlinblog.com/source/blog/2020-03-25-how-to-live-stream-church-service-from-home.html.markdown

 <img src="/images/livestream/obs-display-capture.png" />
 2. Configure the "Conference Display" source, pointing at the correct monitor (the right one).
 I would **uncheck Show Cursor** because no one really wants to see the mouse moving.
 <img src="/images/livestream/obs-setup-display-capture.png" />
-3. As you may be aware, in Google Meet there is this annoying perpetual UI on the top right and the bottom right that doesn't go away even when you move the mouse elsewhere.
+3. As you may be aware, in Google Meet there is this annoying perpetual UI on the top right and the bottom left that doesn't go away even when you move the mouse elsewhere.
 Zoom does not have this issue.
 You can manually transform the display to remove those parts:
 <img src="/images/livestream/obs-scale-display.png" />
 4. Repeat step 1-2 for the "Presentation Display".
 Since this is for slides, there is no need to scale the display.